Written by Evi Idoghor

 Most pastors spend ample time preaching about breakthroughs and how God wants to take you from zero to a 100, overnight, and their audiences get pumped by these messages and hold onto them like they are the gospel of Jesus Christ.
 (I was one of those.)

 Does God want to bless you?
 Yes!
-The mere fact that you are alive means that you are currently enjoying some form of His blessings.
+The mere fact that you are alive means that you are currently enjoying His blessings.
+The sun shines on you, right?
+When it rains, does it skip your home?
+Absolutely not!
+The Bible says that He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust.
 It doesn't have to be materialistic.
 Does He want you to live life in the best possible way?
 Absolutely!
 But what we classify as best life isn’t God’s own definition of the best life.

 For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts.”
 Isaiah 55:9 (NKJV)

-What I think God's meaning of best life is, is a life full of obedience to His word and leading.
+What I think best life means to God, is a life full of obedience to His word and leading.
 It is showing up on time for work when your boss is problematic.
 It is serving your local church, even when you don't feel like it.
 It is working a job you want to quit so badly; even when you don't see how your present position is relevant to the life He has shown you (hello Joseph!)
 It is trusting Him when you don't see any other reason to believe Him.
 It is in seeking Him first; then everything else follows (Matthew 6:33).

 I kept running away as Jonah did in the Bible and kicking against the goads as Paul did in the book of Acts.
 But eventually, God won.
 I moved back home to Nigeria, and it was against my will.
 Yet, it was the best thing that ever happened to my life in recent times.